pverscha/phd_thesis/6-chapter_1_introduction.md

 ![Example of a mass spectrum.
 The different peaks in the spectrum correspond with the observed "mass-to-charge" ratio of the different particles of the input sample. \label{fig:mass_spectrum}](resources/figures/chapter1_mass_spectrum.png)

 ##### Matching mass spectra with peptide sequences
-Now, in order to map mass spectra back to peptide sequences, researchers use "search engines".
+Now, in order to map mass spectra back to peptide sequences, researchers use **search engines**.
 These search engines contain a list of peptides and the corresponding expected mass spectra and try to convert the experimentally obtained spectra with the theoretically modelled mass spectra in the database.

 How exactly this is done is out-of-scope for this work, but more information can be found in [@BenchmarkImprovingMethods2022].
 The most important thing to realize at this point is that the data that comes out of the mass spectrometer (i.e. the mass spectra) can be converted into the peptide sequences that most probably occur in the input sample.

 ##### Taxonomic analysis

 ##### Functional analysis